alexpryp/SortingAlgorithms/readme.md

-Sorting algorithms
+#Sorting algorithms

-1. Bubble sort
+This is a simple implementation of the JavaScript Bubble sorting algorithm.